 A typical organization has several layers of management.
-Think of these layers as forming a pyramid like the one in Figure 8.1, with top managers occupying the narrow space at the peak, first-line managers the broad base, and middle-managers the levels in between.
+Think of these layers as forming a pyramid, with top managers occupying the narrow space at the peak, first-line managers the broad base, and middle-managers the levels in between.

 As you move up the pyramid, management positions get more demanding, but they carry more authority and responsibility (along with more power, prestige, and pay).
 Top managers spend most of their time in planning and decision making, while first-line managers focus on day-to-day operations.
 For obvious reasons, there are far more people with positions at the base of the pyramid than there are at the other two levels.
 Let's look at each management level in more detail.